Blog/

 Context means:

-- Continuous capture of what users actually did, not just what was tagged
+• Continuous capture of what users actually did, not just what teams manually tagged.

-- Technical signals that explain what broke, not just that something changed
+• Technical performance data that explain what broke and where it happened, not just that something changed.

-- The ability to trace a journey end to end without sampling gaps
+• The ability to follow a customer journey end-to-end without sampling gaps.

 When that context exists, agentic systems can follow a chain of evidence.
 They can connect signals across behavior, friction, and business impact.
 They can quantify exposure.
 They can prioritize with confidence.